US prepares tough response for Russia over Ukraine

 Russian President Vladimir Putin gave no indication that he would heed the West's warnings.
 Hundreds of armed men surrounded a Ukrainian military base in Crimea, a pro-Russian area.
 In Kiev, Ukraine's capital, Prime Minister Arseniy Yatsenyuk alerted allies that "we are on the brink of disaster."

 Senior Obama administration officials said they believe Russia now has complete operational control over Crimea and has more than 6,000 forces in the region.
-The U.S. was also watching for ethnic skirmishes in other areas of eastern Ukraine, though the officials said they had not yet seen Russian military moves elsewhere.
+The U.S. was also watching for ethnic skirmishes in other areas of eastern Ukraine, where there is a large Russian-speaking population, though the officials said they had not yet seen Russian military moves elsewhere.
 The officials were not authorized to publicly discuss the situation and spoke on condition of anonymity.

 Secretary of State John Kerry said he has consulted with other world leaders, and "every single one of them are prepared to go to the hilt in order to isolate Russia with respect to this invasion."
 Obama spoke Sunday with German Chancellor Angela Merkel, British Prime Minister David Cameron, and Polish President Bronislaw Komorowski.